Resource-Aware Quantum Programming with General Recursion and Quantum Control: Introduction

 \section{Introduction}

-\paragraph{Motivations. } Most well-known quantum algorithms, such as Shor's algorithm~\cite{shor-algorithm}, were historically designed on the QRAM model~\cite{Knill2022}.
+\textbf{Motivations. } Most well-known quantum algorithms, such as Shor's algorithm~\cite{Sho97}, were historically designed on the Quantum Random Access Machine (QRAM) model~\cite{Kni22}.
 In this model, a program interacts with a quantum memory through basic operations complying with the laws of quantum mechanics.
 These operations include a fixed set of quantum gates, chosen to be universal, as well as a probabilistic measurement of qubits.
-Consequently, the control flow is purely classical, \ie, depends on the (classical) outcome of a measure.
-Based on this paradigm, several high-level quantum programming languages have been introduced, each with different purposes and applications, from assembly code~\cite{cross2017openquantumassemblylanguage,Cross_2022}, to imperative languages~\cite{feng2021quantum}, tools for formal verification~\cite{charetonQbricks}, circuit description languages~\cite{greenQuipperScalableQuantum2013a}, and $\lambda$-calculi~\cite{selinger2009quantum}.
+Consequently, the control flow is purely classical, \ie depends on the (classical) outcome of a measure.
+Based on this paradigm, several high-level quantum programming languages have been introduced, each with different purposes and applications, from assembly code~\cite{QASM17,QASM22}, to imperative languages~\cite{FY21}, circuit description languages~\cite{GLRSV13}, and $\lambda$-calculi~\cite{SV09}.